amirmafzali/Neural_network-and-deep-learning_course/README.md

 4- Implementation of YOLOv6 object detection model on custom dataset(Chess dataset)

 5- Implementation of hybrid CNN-LSTM model for fake news detection on FA-KES dataset

+6- Implementation of hybrid CNN-LSTM model for Air‑pollution prediction on Beijing pollution datset